rackerlabs/rackspace-how-to/content/cloud-backup-troubleshooting-on-windows-2012-servers.md

 7. Perform one of the following:
    - If the agent is connected, contact Rackspace Technical Support.
    - If the agent is not connected, attach the backup log to a technical support ticket.
-The backup log is located at C:\ProgramData\Driveclient\log\driveclient.log.
+The backup log is located at **C:\ProgramData\Driveclient\log\driveclient.log**.
 Rackspace Support who will use the log file to expedite a response to the issue.